 More

-For the Portland Trail Blazers, this phase has never been about rushing the process.
-It has been about recalibrating, understanding where they stand, and building something sustainable after the end of an era.
-The wins have not always followed, and the growing pains have been evident, but beneath the surface, something more important has been taking shape.
+For the Portland Trail Blazers, this current phase they are on has never been about rushing the process.
+It has been about recalibrating, understanding where they stand, and building something sustainable upon entering a new era.
+The wins have not always been consistent, and the growing pains have been evident, but beneath the surface, something more important has been taking shape.

 This season has not been defined by star power or immediate contention.
 Instead, it has been about growth, structure, and the early signs of a team learning how to play together.
-There is a different energy to this group now, one that reflects a team slowly gaining confidence in its direction.
+There is a different energy to this group now, one that reflects a team slowly gaining confidence in its direction as they head to the postseason.

-At the center of that shift is Deni Avdija, who has stepped into a role similar to what a franchise cornerstone represents.
-His impact goes beyond numbers.
-It is reflected in the way he influences the game on both ends, setting the tone defensively while continuing to expand his offensive versatility.
+At the center of that shift is Deni Avdija, who has stepped into a role similar to what a franchise cornerstone represents as the Blazers went on the season without team icon Damian Lillard.
+His impact goes beyond numbers, and it is reflected in the way he influences the game on both ends, setting the tone by aggressively attacking the rim and continuing to expand his offensive versatility.

 Avdija has embraced the responsibility.
-He has become one of Portland’s most reliable defenders, using his size, instincts, and activity to disrupt opposing offenses.
+He has become one of Portland’s most reliable offensive options, using his size, instincts, and activity to disrupt opposing offenses.
 At the same time, his offensive game has taken meaningful steps forward.
 His decision-making has improved, his shot selection is more refined, and his ability to create for others has added another layer to his value.
+Most importantly, his slashing game has elevated his overall play, earning him an all-star selection this year and likely the Most Improved Player award and an All-NBA selection.

 He represents the kind of player the Trail Blazers want to build around.
 Versatile, competitive, and committed to doing the smaller things that lead to winning.